 - In a medium bowl, whisk together the flour, baking powder, and salt until well combined.
-Set aside.2 cups all-purpose flour1 teaspoon baking powder1/2 teaspoon kosher salt
+Set aside.2 cups all-purpose flour1 teaspoon baking powder½ teaspoon salt

 - In a separate small bowl, use a spoon to mix the sugar and orange zest until the sugar becomes light orange in color.
 Set aside.1 cup granulated sugar1 tablespoon orange zest